Located in the heart of Soho, the BREEAM Excellent 30 Broadwick Street provides high quality offices, as well as retail and restaurant space.

 The design of 30 Broadwick Street includes a 36m2 feature green wall and 585m2 of green roof planting.
 The green roof contains a sedum mix with 10-12 different species of sedum, helping enhance the ecology in Soho.

-During the construction of 30 Broadwick Street, rainwater was harvested from the temporary site offices.
-Rainwater butts attached to the site cabins fed a hose and tap that watered site plants, including tomatoes, cucumbers and peas.
-As the vegetable garden grew, it was moved to a gantry where more plants could be grown.
-The planters were constructed from surplus timber and plastic, reusing these materials.
+During the construction of 30 Broadwick Street, rainwater was harvested from the temporary site offices and used to water site plants, including tomatoes, cucumbers and peas.
+The planters were constructed from surplus timber and plastic, reusing otherwise wasted materials.

 585m2 green roof and a feature green wall